labo

 evolution

-Discovery of adenylate cyclase toxins (whooping cough and anthrax), discovery and molecular characterisation of four independent classes of adenylate cyclases (evolutionary convergence), creation of the international classification of adenylyl cyclases, 1988-1998
+Discovery of adenylate cyclase toxins (pertussis and anthrax), discovery and molecular characterisation of four independent classes of adenylate cyclases (evolutionary convergence), establishment of the international classification of adenylyl cyclases

-To answer this very general question, a genetic selection and screening procedure in the model bacterium Escherichia coli was meant to isolate mutants that would orient future experiments along a rewarding track.
-The idea was to explore whether some signals which appear to us as redundant (i.e. look somewhat "useless" for the unprepared human mind) in macromolecular syntheses could be separated (i.e. by selecting mutants that would grow with only one active signal instead of several).
-The idea was that there exists some "secundary punctuation" in the expression of the genetic message allowing coupling between macromolecular syntheses and the bulk metabolism of the cell.
-Emphasis on this linguistic analogy came from my contribution to the reflection on the role of selective processes at the root of memory and learning.
 The study of the process of initiation of translation, which, in Bacteria, associates two independent signals (a metabolic signal that labels the first methionine of the nascent polypeptide with a one-carbon residue, and the structure of a special transfer RNA) led me, through experiments using genetics, to the discovery of a ubiquitous anomaly in metabolism, coupling replication, transcription, translation and cell division.
 The mutants affected in that process were analysed in succession.
-They involved transcription termination, translation initiation, the “stringent” coupling between these processes, the one-carbon metabolism, synthesis of cyclic AMP, a protein long proposed to be a bacterial histone, H-NS, and the biosynthesis pathway of branched-chain amino-acids.
+They involved transcription termination, translation initiation, the “stringent” coupling between these processes, the one-carbon metabolism, synthesis of cyclic AMP, a protein long proposed to be a bacterial histone, H-NS, and the biosynthesis pathway of branched-chain amino acids.
 This apparently haphazard list, derived from the outcome of genetic experiments, accounts for the threads followed, one by one, to attempt to unravel this complicated network of interactions, finally understood in january 2006 with the role of the serine amino acid (this common amino acid is toxic in excess because of at least two processes: production of hydroxypyruvate, that makes dead-end products with thiamine, and of aminoacrylate / iminopropionate when it enters pathways such as cysteine and tryptophan biosynthesis).
-Mid-1980 the time was now ripe to explore this same question not through the study of individual genes, but rather to develop a global study of the genes from the knowledge of the complete genome texts.
-This required introduction of a large component of computer sciences, and experiments “in silico” were proposed to complement in vivo or in vitro experiments (this term was used for the first time in 1988-1989, in discussions with the European commission, meant to justify the setting up of genome projects).
-The question then became a simple conjecture, based on a former reflection of von Neumann about Turing machines: is there a link between the architecture of the cell and that of the genome?
-Work from the Unit Genetics of Bacterial Genomes showed that indeed genes are not randomly distributed in genomes.
-Whether this indicates a link with the architecture of the cell remains however, of course, an open question.

-The involvement of cyclic AMP in the "serine effect" (wild type strains are sensitive to serine, but cya and crp mutants are more resistant) led us to a thorough study both in terms of genetics and biochemistry of adenylate cyclases.
-After having been the first laboratory to isolate and characterise in full the gene of an adenylate cyclase (that of Escherichia coli), the work was extended to the identification of adenylate cyclase toxins, present in the etiologic agents of whooping cough and anthrax.
-Having invented a multipartner cloning technique, the ancestor of the technique now known as “double hybrid” (patent EP0301954), the genes from the corresponding toxins were isolated and sequenced, the proteins analysed biochemically and the secretion process of the cyclases was characterised:
+The involvement of cyclic AMP in the "serine effect" (wild-type strains are sensitive to serine, but cya and crp mutants are more resistant) led us to a thorough study of the genetics and biochemistry of adenylate cyclases.
+After being the first laboratory to isolate and fully characterise the gene of an adenylate cyclase (that of E. coli), the work was extended to the identification of adenylate cyclase toxins present in the pathogens of whooping cough and anthrax.
+Following the invention of a multi-partner cloning technique, the ancestor of the technique now known as "double hybrid" (patent EP0301954), the genes of the corresponding toxins were isolated and sequenced, the proteins biochemically analysed and the secretion process of the cyclases characterised:

 P Glaser, D Ladant, O Sezer, F Pichot, A Ullmann, A Danchin